tdiprima/GrokLab-AI/evaluation/output/results.md

 ## Claude
 **Claude (3.7 Sonnet) cannot access, search for, or retrieve specific articles.**  So&mdash;it can tell us *about* certain things, but it can't give us the article it came from.

+---

+## Azure:

 ## gpt-35-turbo
 "Do you have the ability to query the internet?"
-(Azure) I don't have the ability to browse the internet or access real-time information.
+I don't have the ability to browse the internet or access real-time information.
 However, I can provide you with general information and answer questions based on the knowledge and data programmed into me.

 ## DeepSeek-R1
 "Do you have the ability to query the internet?"
 I'm sorry, but currently I don't have access to the internet.
 Perhaps in the near future I'll have internet access to better serve you~

 <br>